 - Stood outside and shivered when it was freezing because that was the only place you could smoke?

 - Tried to light a cigarette on strange things such as coffee-makers or toaster oven because you were out of matches?

-- Arrived late for a meeting, class, event because you had to "have your break?"
+- Have you ever arrived late for a meeting, class and/or event because you had to "have your break?"